OfficeDev/Microsoft-Teams-Samples/samples/app-complete-sample/nodejs/README.md

     ngrok http -host-header=rewrite 3979
     ```

-5) Register a new bot (or update an existing one) with Bot Framework by using the full endpoint as the bot's "Messaging endpoint".
-Make sure to add Teams as a channel for the bot.
-Bot registration is here (open in a new browser tab): https://dev.botframework.com/bots

-    > **NOTE**: When you create your bot you will create an App ID and App password - make sure you keep these for later.
+5) - Register a bot with Azure Bot Service, following the instructions [here](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-3.0).
    - Ensure that you've [enabled the Teams Channel](https://docs.microsoft.com/en-us/azure/bot-service/channel-connect-teams?view=azure-bot-service-4.0)
+   - While registering the bot, use `https://<your_ngrok_url>/api/messages` as the messaging endpoint.

 6) Once you have saved your bot and gotten the confirmation that it is created, navigate back to your  project.
 Open the ".env" file.
 There, copy/paste your App ID and App password from the step above.
     ```